History of Otago: All alone in the world (1973–today)

 Otago continued to export most of its produce to the United Kingdom until the 1970s.
 This began to change when the United Kingdom joined the European Community in 1973 and abrogated its preferential trade agreements with New Zealand.
 This, along with several international oil shocks and a reactionary government, led to severe economic disruption and hardship in Otago.
 The (centre-left) Labour government counter-intuitively opted for open market (neo-liberal) reforms to make New Zealand more competitive in the international market place.
 This led to a shift away from the primary sector.
 Woollen mills at Kaikorai Valley, Milton and Mosgiel closed in 1957, 1999 and 2000 respectively.

 Several counties were amalgamated in 1989 to form the Otago local government region.
 This was smaller than the 19th-century Otago Province, which had included Fiordland and Stewart Island.

 Queenstown's primary industry became tourism, including wine tasting and golf, and adventure sports such as skiing, jet boating, rafting, and bungee jumping.
 A shift from sheep to dairy farming began in Otago, which was more intensive of water and power resources.
 The old railway was converted into a bike trail for tourists from 2000.

 The National Party supported a controversial aluminium smelter at Aramoana, whose requirement for electric power was one justification for the Clyde Dam.
-Similar environmental concerns have been raised for wind turbines on Otago's mountain ranges.
 The Alcoholic Liquor Advisory Council (ALAC) was formed in 1976.
 Beer went on sale in supermarkets in 1999, and the drinking age was lowered from 20 to 18.